-UK’s Johnson avoids quarantine after colleague catches COVID
+In U-turn, UK’s Johnson to quarantine after COVID-19 contact

 Johnson was seriously ill with the coronavirus in April 2020, spending three nights hospitalized in intensive care.

-His latest exposure comes as his government prepares to lift remaining lockdown measures on Monday.
+In a touch of irony, his spell in isolation comes as his government prepares to lift remaining lockdown measures on Monday.
 Nightclubs can reopen in England for the first time since March 2020, sports and entertainment venues can admits capacity crowds and face masks are no longer mandatory indoors.

 But the government is urging people to be cautious, as cases surge because of the highly transmissible delta variant of the virus first identified in India.
 More than 54,000 new infections were confirmed on Saturday, the highest daily total since January.
 Hospitalizations and deaths are also rising, but remain far lower than at previous infection peaks thanks to vaccination.
 More than two-thirds of British adults have had both shots of a vaccine.